azimuttapp/azimutt/libs/aml/docs/relation.md

 rel user_roles(role_id) -> roles(id)
 ```

-If the target entity has a **primary key on a single attribute**, the target attribute can be omitted (will be assigned to the primary key attribute).
+If the target entity has a **single attribute primary key**, the target attribute can be omitted (will be assigned to the primary key).

 ```aml
 users